A scalable onshore CO₂ mineral storage hub in Iceland

-There is negligible risk of the CO2 returning to the atmosphere: Once dissolved in water, CO2 is no longer buoyant and does not migrate back to the surface, a phenomenon known as solubility trapping.
+There is negligible risk of the CO2 returning to the atmosphere.
+Once dissolved in water, CO2 is no longer buoyant and does not migrate back to the surface, a phenomenon known as solubility trapping.
 Furthermore, the CO₂-charged water accelerates both the release of elements such as calcium, magnesium and iron from the basalt and subsequent formation of solid carbonate minerals, a process known as mineral trapping.
 Once stored as a mineral, the CO₂ is immobilised for geological time scales.
-Solubility trapping occurs immediately, and the bulk of the carbon is trapped in minerals within few years ensuring that no CO₂ will escape back to the surface.
+Solubility trapping occurs immediately and the bulk of the carbon is trapped in minerals within few years ensuring that no CO₂ will escape back to the surface.

-The atmosphere is shared by everyone, and emissions from one country affect the rest of the world.
-Climate action must therefore reach across boundaries where their global impact is maximized.
+The atmosphere is shared by everyone and emissions from one country affect the rest of the world.
+Climate action is should not be border confined, such that the global impact is maximized.
 The International Energy Agency (IEA) has estimated that large scale application of carbon capture and storage is indispensable to meet our climate goals.
 For the hard-to-abate sector, Carbon Capture and Storage (CCS) is the only way to cut emissions and reduce the carbon footprint of such activities.